Historical Development of Latvian Grammar for English Learners

 Comprehensive overview of the Latvian language, including its history and grammar.

-Details about the Latvian writing system and linguistic features.
+Details about the Latvian alphabet and orthography.

 - Linguistic Society Resources on Latvian